Rubyx-IO/d6-developer-portal/index.md

 However, Google Cloud Client Libraries are the recommended option for accessing Cloud APIs programmatically.
 Google BigQuery Client Libraries are available for the following languages: `C#`, `Go`, `Java`, `Node.js`, `PHP`, `Python`, `Ruby`.

-It is possible to request the API via other languages for which ad hoc packages are available, e.g. [bigQueryR](https://code.markedmondson.me/bigQueryR/) or [bigrquery](https://bigrquery.r-dbi.org/) for `R`.
+It is still possible to request the API via other languages for which ad hoc packages are available, e.g. [bigQueryR](https://code.markedmondson.me/bigQueryR/) or [bigrquery](https://bigrquery.r-dbi.org/) for `R`.

-In this documentation, we only present an example of a query using the Python Client.
+In this documentation, we only present an example of an API call using the Python Client.
 Tutorials for other languages are available [here](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-client-libraries#client-libraries-install-python).

 #### Authentication

 Authentication to request the BigQuery API is done via a service account.
 A service account is a special kind of account used by an application or a virtual machine (VM) instance, not a person.
 Service accounts are associated with private/public RSA key-pairs that are used for authentication to Google.

 In practice, a json file containing the private key of your account service will have been provided to you.
-Be careful, whoever is in possession of this key is able to request the data from the warehouse.
+Be careful, whoever is in possession of this key is able to request the data from your data warehouse.
 Keep it safe.
 If there is any doubt about a security breach, please contact Rubyx support.
 We will generate a new key and make the previous one invalid.

 Note that this service account only has permission to request `dwh` tables in your project.
 It does not have access to any other tables in any other projects and can only read data, not write.